 In addition to the 17.0% shareholding directly held by Zeta, its associates hold another 4.2% for a total shareholding of 21.2% of the fully paid shares on issue.
-H & G Limited is the second largest shareholder and has entered a lock-up agreement to accept the Zeta Offer.
-Apart from Zeta and H & G Limited, there are no other substantial shareholders (holding more than 5% of the shares on issue).
+The second largest shareholder (H & G Limited) has accepted all its shareholding into the Zeta Offer, as have approximately 400 other shareholders representing a combined 2.28% of the fully paid shares5.
+None of these acceptances will transfer to Zeta unless the Zeta Offer reaches the 50% voting rights acceptance threshold (and other conditions are met).